cs3216/cs3216.github.io/website/coursework/product-design/index.md

 We strongly recommend testing at least once with an interactive prototype.
 Modern prototyping tools allow for precise configuration of transitions, and it would be good to test whether the transitions you plan to use between screens are intuitive to the users.

 As you should already be fairly confident in your information structure and basic user interaction, you can instead focus on design details, usability and user experience.
 For instance, you may wish to check if the chosen colour and design of your primary [call to action](https://en.wikipedia.org/wiki/Call_to_action_%28marketing%29) button is sufficiently differentiated and noticeable.
-In addition, because you are using "production" colours, fonts and UI elements, you can test for a wider range of issues, such as legibility, affordance[^3] and engagement.
+In addition, because you are using "production" colours, fonts and UI elements, you can test for a wider range of issues, such as legibility, engagement, and affordance (an object's properties that show the possible actions users can take with it, thereby suggesting how they may interact with that object).

 However, remember that the primary goal of the testing is still to observe the user interact with the app.
 If you need to ask specific questions about elements of the design which the user did not comment on during testing, you should only do so at the end of the test.